Augustus: War with Sextus Pompey and exile of Lepidus

-A denarius of Sextus Pompeius, minted for his victory over Octavian's fleet.
+A denarius of Sextus Pompey, minted for his victory over Octavian's fleet.
 Obverse: the place where he defeated Octavian, Pharus of Messina decorated with a statue of Neptune; before that galley adorned with aquila, sceptre & trident; MAG.
 PIVS IMP.
 ITER.
 Reverse, the monster Scylla, her torso of dogs and fish tails, wielding a rudder as a club.
 Caption: PRAEF[ECTUS] CLAS[SIS] ET ORAE MARIT[IMAE] EX S. C.